SAML single sign-on

 Step 3 — Set up SAML 2.0 authentication

-In the space for SAML SSO URL, enter the SAML 2.0 Endpoint URL (HTTP) for your identity provider.
+- In the space for SAML SSO URL, enter your IDP SAML 2.0 Endpoint URL (HTTP).
 You would have gotten this information when you set up the connector app earlier.
 If Okta is your provider, you can include the IDP URL if you choose.

-Lastly, Customize the sign in button label that your team members will see when they log in.
+- Lastly, Customize the sign in button label that members will see when they log in.